SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 - The school operates “safer recruitment” procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers;

-- At least one senior member of the school’s leadership team acts as a Designated Safeguarding Lead;
+- At least one senior member of the school’s leadership team acts as a Designated Safeguarding Lead and at least a further deputy DSL is appointed;

-- Temporary staff and volunteers are made aware of the school’s arrangements for child protection and their responsibilities;
+- Temporary staff and volunteers are made aware of the school’s arrangements for safeguarding & child protection and their responsibilities;

 - The school remedies any deficiencies or weaknesses brought to its attention without delay; and